ZachLuttrell/UCSD_Capstone/README.md

 ## Project Overview

 This repository contains various collections of work that make up the development and deployment process of my capstone project: building footprint extraction from satellite imagery using semantic segmentation.
-The project explores the use of deep learning to extract meaningful building footprint data from freely available satellite imagery, contributing to urban planning, humanitarian efforts, and the nonprofit sector.
+The project explores the use of deep learning to extract meaningful building footprint data from freely available, Sentinel 2 satellite imagery, in an attempt to contribute to urban planning, humanitarian efforts, and the nonprofit sector.

 To see the finalized application in action, visit the deployed version here: [Building Footprint Extraction App](https://building-footprint-extraction.streamlit.app/).